Skip to main content

 TC 1D Trades is a daily volume-weighted analysis tool focused on how price and volume relate for higher-probability daily setups.

-TC 1D Trades is the bundle’s daily timeframe specialist.
+This is the bundle's daily timeframe specialist.
 Volume-weighted thinking is a practical bridge between tape readers and systematic traders: it asks whether movement is supported by participation or drifting on thin activity.
-The script is framed for traders who live on the one-day chart and want institutional-grade volume profile language without building the plumbing themselves.
+The script is built for traders who live on the one-day chart and want institutional-grade volume profile language without building the plumbing themselves.

-I would pair this script mentally with the trend and structure tools elsewhere in the set.
+I'd pair this script with the trend and structure tools elsewhere in the set.
 Daily volume context can explain why a breakout on a lower timeframe is likely to hold or likely to fade.
 It can also help you avoid confusing a quiet grind higher with a genuinely supported trend.

 Why Choose Premium Scripts?